 We surveyed around 10 000 respondents.
-The survey targeted mobile game players in English-speaking Western countries (US, UK, Canada, New Zeland and Australia).
-The sample is representative of the smartphone users when it comes to age, gender, income and household size.
+The survey targeted mobile game players in English-speaking Western countries (US, UK, Canada, New Zeland, and Australia).
+The sample is representative of smartphone users when it comes to age, gender, income, and household size.
 We are constantly updating the survey to keep the data up to date and to make the database more robust.

 What methods did you use to find the archetypes/segments?

 We have formed the player segments/archetypes based on the motivations.
 For example, “Networker” players like mobile games where there are both cooperative as well as competitive elements strongly present.
 We used statistical clustering methods in finding these players that share similar motivations.